session-expired/session-expired/README.md

 * Audit logging for important game actions

 No database credentials, API keys, session secrets, or production configuration files should be committed to the repository.

-## Accessibility

-The board should not rely entirely on color, images, or audio to communicate information.

-Planned accessibility considerations include:

-* Keyboard navigation
-* Visible focus indicators
-* Semantic HTML
-* Screen-reader labels
-* Text alternatives for icons
-* Sufficient contrast
-* Reduced-motion support
-* Scalable text
-* Non-color indicators for player identity and board state
-* Chat controls that remain usable without a mouse

 ## Development Roadmap